ueberbit/PONIpar/README.md

 The software is provided under the terms of the new (3-clause) BSD license.
 Please see the file LICENSE for details.

 ## Author
-PONIpar is authored by [di] digitale informationssysteme GmbH.
+PONIpar is authored by UEBERBIT GmbH (www.ueberbit.de).